aquasecurity/trivy-operator/docs/design/design_associating_rego_policies_with_k8s_resources.md

 container image tag), whereas the `plugin-config-hash` is used to rescan the resource when Conftest config has changed (e.g. add new Rego policy or edit existing one).

-> :bulb: Starboard operator has a dedicated controller to watch changes to the `starboard-conftest-config` ConfigMap.
+> :bulb: Trivy operator has a dedicated controller to watch changes to the `trivy-operator-conftest-config` ConfigMap.
 > Whenever there's a change the controller calculates a new hash and deletes all ConfigAuditReports, which do not have
 > the same value of the `plugin-config-hash` label.